marta-opalinska/Tactico/README.md

 // ...

 // a function to reset pr-run configuration of all the actuators in the
-// Haptic Device - that clears the memory so there is no unintended actuator
+// Haptic Device - that clears the memory, so there is no unintended actuator
 // triggering
 haptic_band.resetActuatorsPreRunConfiguration();
 // pre-run configuration of actuators for Action "go-forward"